Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-We fixed the error by removing the extra s.
-Now let's use some of the function from math module.
+We fixed it, so let's use some of the functions from the math module.

 ### AttributeError